The Myth of “Kinds”: Why This Religious Idea Exists, Why It Fails, and Why It Matters

 Common Objection 4: “Genesis Says God Created Kinds”

-Many leave religion not because of evolution, but because they recognise that they are being asked to protect a word rather than pursue truth.
+Many people leave religion not because of evolution itself, but because they slowly recognise that they are being asked to protect a single word rather than to pursue the truth.
+That is a poor trade, and eventually they notice.

 Conclusion